yamini-nlp/llm-reliability-lab/README.md

 ---

+## 📊 Results

-## Results (from published write-up; individual runs vary due to stochastic decoding)
+*From the project write-up.
+Individual runs vary due to stochastic decoding.*

 **Accuracy and hallucination rate by model and prompt strategy:**